DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 Galileo Acquisition Corp. (the “Company”) is a blank check company incorporated in the Cayman Islands on July 30, 2019.
 The Company was formed for the purpose of entering into a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities (a “Business Combination”).
 The Company is not limited to a particular industry or geographic region for purposes of consummating a business combination.

-As of March 31, 2021, the Company had not yet commenced any operations.
-All activity through March 31, 2021 relates to the Company’s formation, the preparation of the initial public offering (“Initial Public Offering”), which is described below, and identifying a target company for a Business Combination.
+As of June 30, 2021, the Company had not yet commenced any operations.
+All activity through June 30, 2021 relates to the Company’s formation, the initial public offering (“Initial Public Offering”), which is described below, identifying a target company for a Business Combination, and activities in connection with the proposed acquisition of Shapeways, Inc. (see Note 6).
 The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The registration statement for the Company’s Initial Public Offering was declared effective on October 17, 2019.
 On October 22, 2019, the Company consummated the Initial Public Offering of 13,800,000 units (the “Units” and, with respect to the ordinary shares included in the Units sold, the “Public Shares”), which includes the full exercise by the underwriters of their over-allotment option in the amount of 1,800,000 Units, at $10.00 per Unit, generating gross proceeds of $138,000,000 which is described in Note 3.